 Pole, Hungarian, two nephews.
 And to a battle with diseases and to a glass full of vitamins.
 Strange stories Kazimierz Funk and Albert Szent-Györgyi are still relevant today as we face an epidemic of a new coronavirus....

 The role of vitamins is often belittled in the modern world.
 Since we have modern drugs, vaccines, medical apparatus, are any vitamins, which are not allowed to be said to cure, still important?
 We forget that they are not only important, but essential!
 Without them our body is unable to function properly.
 Imagine our body as a big machine that needs fuel.
 However, it is not enough to pour it with just energy (carbohydrates) and add some building blocks to keep the walls from collapsing (proteins).
 For this machine to work, it needs lots of other sources of power.
 Among them are vitamins.
 These are chemicals that are used by our bodies to regulate many different processes.
 Often their role is very complicated, because a vitamin entering the body is quickly converted to another compound, this compound triggers a specific reaction, which involves the production of another substance, and so on.
 Experts speak, therefore, of metabolic pathways, that is, pathways along which some (for example) vitamin travels, only in a changed form.
 Perhaps we would still know very little about this if it were not for a Polish researcher - Kazimierz Funk.
 It was thanks to Funk that the world heard the word "vitamin" at all.
 He created it when he discovered a previously unknown substance.
 It should be noted that Funk was no ordinary scientist.
 His thirst for knowledge was so great, and his skills so impressive, that he quickly climbed the scientific career ladder at leading scientific institutions.
 Already at the age of 16 he left Warsaw and began to study biology in Geneva.
 In 1900 he studied chemistry at the University of Bern.
 At the age of 20 he already had a doctorate and moved to Paris.
 From the Pasteur Institute he moved to a laboratory in Berlin, and when he lacked new knowledge there too, he went to London.
 At the Lister Institute for Preventive Medicine he works with another Pole Ludwik Rajchman.
-In the early 20th century, the beri-beri epidemic seriously threatened many countries, mainly in the tropics, and seafarers.
-Some scientists argued that its cause was a diet too low in protein.
-Indeed, the problem often affected people whose meals consisted mainly of shelled rice.
+In the early 20th century, an epidemic of beri-beri seriously threatened many countries, mainly in the tropics, and seafarers.
+Some scientists argued that it was caused by a diet too low in protein.
+The problem often affected people whose meals consisted mainly of hulled rice.
 Funk did not ride this wave.
-He, too, looked at grains, but not those eaten by humans (truth be told, it was also birds, as experiments were conducted on humans and chickens), but what was left after the rice was cleaned: bran.
+He also looked at grains, but not the ones eaten by people (to tell the truth, it was also birds, because experiments were conducted on people and chickens), but what remained after rice was cleaned: bran.
 He isolated a strange substance in them.
-It contained an amine group.
-He reasoned that this group is life-giving, and throwing it out of the diet leads to disorders.
-So he combined the words "amine" (nitrogen of the amine group) and "vite" life.
-He and Rajchman published a paper in which "vitamine", or vitamin, just appeared for the first time.
-The bran substance was better studied by Funk and he eventually named it vitamin B, where "b" came from beri-beri.
+It contained an amino group.
+He reasoned that this group was life-giving and expelling it from the diet would lead to disorders.
+So he combined the words "amine" (amine group nitrogen) and "vite" life.
+He and Rajchman published a paper in which "vitamine", or vitamin, had just appeared for the first time.
+The bran substance was better studied by Funk and he eventually named it vitamin B, where the "b" came from beri-beri.
 What conclusion can we draw from this in the present day?
-Among others, one that over-processing of food does not serve us well.
-Purified grains are stripped of important substances.
+Among other things, that the over-processing of food does not serve us well.
+Purified grains are deprived of important substances.
 Rice without the casing (bran) is deficient in vitamin B1.
-The scientific world has understood, thanks to Funk, that when analyzing food, we need to look at it more carefully.
+The world of science has understood thanks to Funk that it is necessary to look at food more carefully when analyzing it.
 Nowadays we can say about B1 that it helps in - proper functioning of the heart;

 - contributes to the proper functioning of the nervous system; - contributes to the maintenance of normal metabolism; - helps maintain normal psychological functions.